 Mortality rates are projected using a variant of the Lee Carter method.
-The starting point life expectancy at birth is 77.9 years for men and 81.9 for women.
-In 2049 the life expectancy at birth is projected to be 85.8 for men and 88,0 for women.
+In 2049 the life expectancy at birth is projected to be 86.0 for men and 88.4 for women.
 The same assumptions for mortality have been used for all groups of origin.